Just as in litigating cases, preparation is a key driver of a successful mediation outcome.

 Counsel necessarily play a critical role in preparing not just the Mediator, but their own client.
 Advance discussion by counsel with the client about case strengths and weaknesses and potential settlement avenues is essential to having a meaningful mediation session.
 Preparation of a short opening statement to be presented to the Mediator and the other party(ies) at the initial joint session that is diplomatic but frank can often help the other side's business representative see the case from a different perspective as well as offer an opportunity for counsel to suggest openness toward settlement.
 Advance work by the parties on supporting or trimming damages claims, along with ideas for solutions that go beyond strict payment of cash, can also be helpful.

 With the parties and the Mediator fully prepared for the mediation sessions, there is a much higher likelihood for a successful outcome.

 ( June 2016)

 I have been telling clients that there are a number of what I will call “P” qualities that I have found central to success in the challenge of resolving mediations.
-To date, I have settled all of the completed mediations for which I have been retained by the parties, often based on one or more of these "P" pillars discussed below.
+To date, I have settled most of the completed mediations for which I have been retained by the parties, often based on one or more of these "P" pillars discussed below.